-Our policy: Here at Always About Pets, we pride ourselves on doing the most humane thing for our furry clients.
+Our policy: Here at Always About Pets, we pride ourselves on doing what is most humane for our furry clients.
 Please know that if your dog has excessive matting, we are NOT going to torture your dog by pulling and tugging at their matts.
 The most humane thing to do with excessive matting is to shave the coat.
 We will only ATTEMPT to de-mat a coat if we feel the animal will not suffer any pain.
 Please note that ANY de-matting is lengthy process for the groomer, and the animal, and additional compensation will be involved.

 The life of a matt: A matt starts out as a little tangle, which takes days to form, and only minutes to remove.
 If left alone, in week or two, you’ll have a knot.
 Knots can take hours to remove by trimming and clipping.
 If left unattended knots will evolve into a full blown matt.
 Matts restrict the skin from air and circulation and this can lead to infections, dermatitis, even maggots!